 The unmet need is stark.
 More than one billion people worldwide suffer from neuropsychiatric diseases, with the incidence of neurological disorders growing faster than any other disease class in the US and the EU.1 However, while the number of people living with these conditions grows, clinical advances are not keeping pace.

 Neuropsychiatric disorders are complex multifaceted conditions that affect the spectrum of mental health.
-It is therefore vital that Takeda respect this multifaceted nature and take a patient-centric approach to neuroscience drug discovery and development.
+It is therefore vital that Takeda respects this multifaceted nature and take a patient-centric approach to neuroscience drug discovery and development.

 A key aspect for Takeda has been looking at past failures and successes in neuroscience drug development and using this information to optimize research.
 Ratti notes that there are a number of aspects that can negatively impact neuroscience research.
 These include; drug targets being poorly related with the biology observed in patients, enrolled patient populations being too heterogeneous, inadequate measurement tools used for assessing changes in disease severity and drug effect, and clinical trial design and implementation being too complex and sub-optimal.